Align to a Framework: Plan a Cybersecurity Roadmap's Route

 This chart describes the frameworks provided with CIS Controls Mapping

 The advantage of aligning your or your customer’s cybersecurity roadmap to a security framework is defining a route to follow using established security best practices.
 Think of it as referencing guideposts along your cybersecurity journey.
-They make it easier to reach a secure destination.
+They make it easier to reach a secure destination and fulfill your compliance objectives along the way.

 It follows that not using a framework to plan out your cybersecurity roadmap can be difficult.
-The challenge of doing this without a framework is twofold: one, where to start; and two, what to include.
+The challenge of doing this without a framework is twofold: one, not knowing where to start; and two, not knowing what to include.

 From a starting perspective, a good set of controls may include an implementation guide or provide a best practices document.
 A number of organizations provide these; other supporting organizations will also contribute in this space.
-From an inclusion standpoint, this can be very context-dependent for a respective organization, but generally, a set of security best practices from CIS or NIST provide a comprehensive plan that can be applied across multiple industries and businesses.
+From an inclusion standpoint, this can be very context-dependent for an organization, the data they store, and the industry they're in, but generally, a set of security best practices from CIS or NIST provide a comprehensive plan that can be applied across multiple industries and businesses.

 Without a security framework, you deprive yourself of learning from and applying this group experience to your individual case.
-Many other organizations are going through the same process you’re going through.
-This is especially apparent if you’re a consultant.
-Using their example, you can streamline your own journey so that you avoid certain potholes and smooth out what you can.
+Many other organizations are going through the same process you’re going through, especially if you belong to the same industry.
+This is also apparent if you’re a consultant.
+Using their example, you can streamline your own journey so that you avoid certain potholes, smooth out what you can, and consider pertinent regulations when conducting risk assessments and implementing security controls.

 Exercising Care When Using a Framework

-If you decide to align your cybersecurity roadmap to a security framework, it’s important to keep in mind certain considerations.
+If you decide to align your cybersecurity roadmap to a security framework, you need to keep in mind certain considerations.

-The first is applicability to the organization’s mission.
-Cybersecurity is a business risk and should be seen as such throughout an organization.
+The first is applicability to your organization’s mission.
+Cybersecurity is a business risk and should be seen as such throughout your organization.
 With this in mind, the management of security controls is context-rich.
 It’s a process of managing threats and mitigating risks when applying both a best practice and an achievable level of control.

 The caveat to this pervious statement is “achievable.”
-It should be contextualized with respect to the risk an organization faces and the level of control implemented to mitigate the risk.
+It should be contextualized with respect to the risk your organization faces and the level of control implemented to mitigate the risk.

 It also behooves us to think about how much control is needed to manage a risk appropriately.
 Too much control may inhibit business.
 This may get us into a situation where we’re dealing with a phenomenon Tony calls the “Fog of More."
 We’re over-burdened by security tools and technologies such that our ability to manage threats and mitigate risks begins to suffer.
 On the other hand, too little control may give a false sense of security.
 We need the right balance.